 Washington Adult School, part of WUSD, has been offering programming to adults in the greater West Sacramento region since 1938.
 Adults 18 years of age and older return to Washington Adult School to complete their high school diploma or earn a high school equivalency (GED/Hi-SET), learn English, gain skills leading to US Citizenship, or to advance their skills and earn industry certification in high-demand, high skill, or high wage career fields.

-Washington Adult School, also referred to as WAS, helped over 500 students in 2018-19 take steps toward reaching their educational and career goals.
-Academic programming is located primarily at the Yolo Education Center (919 Westacre Road) and career training certification courses are located primarily at Bryte College and Career Training (637 Todhunter Avenue).
+Washington Adult School, also referred to as WAS.
+Academic programming is located primarily at the Yolo Education Center (919 Westacre Road, West Sacramento) and our Pre-Apprenticeship Construction Training program is located primarily at Bryte College and Career Training (1290 Carrie Street, West Sacramento, CA 95605).
 Beyond Yolo and Bryte, WAS currently offers English as a second language courses at Elkhorn Village K-8.
 WAS is a proud Workforce Innovation and Opportunity Act partner and teams with multiple support agencies throughout Yolo County to provide wrap around support to students.
 We also are close partners with Sacramento City College and our local industry.
 Our goal is to help our students transition successfully to higher-level courses at college or to enter family-sustaining employment.

 Civil Rights Compliance

 All educational and vocational opportunities are offered without regard to age, sex, sexual orientation, gender, ethnic group identification, race, ancestry, national origin, religion, color or mental or physical disability.
 A lack of English language skills will not be a barrier to admission and participation in educational and vocational programs.